mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowUnreachableCode.md

 - `true` unreachable code is ignored
 - `false` raises compiler errors about unreachable code

-These warnings are only about code which is provably unreachable due to the use of JavaScript syntax, for example:
+These warnings are only about code which is <span class='error' data-replacement='probably' data-comment=''>provably</span> unreachable due to the use of JavaScript syntax, for example:

 ```ts
 function fn(n: number) {